 The John F. Kennedy Center for the Performing Arts will present the fifth annual Arts Integration Conference: Exploring an Approach to Teachingon July 8-10, 2015.
 The Conference explores the "how" of arts integration, rooted in the Kennedy Center's 30 years of experience in professional learning for teachers, and provides many strategies that can make arts integration a part of every teacher's approach to teaching.

 This conference is appropriate for teachers, principals, school district administrators, and partnering arts organization staff and teaching artists.

-Check back for more information on next year's agenda and how to register.
+The 2015 Arts Integration Conference agenda can be found here.
+Check back for more information on how to register.